Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 For developers arriving with a working contract from EOS, Telos, WAX, Jungle, or any other Antelope-family chain.
-It covers what to install, what to change in the source, and — the part that surprises people — why the contract, not the user, has to be provisioned before anyone can call it.
+It covers what to install, what to change in the source, and — the part that surprises people — why the contract, not the user, is the one that has to be provisioned before ordinary calls will go through.

 Wire is Antelope-derived.
 The account model, permissions, actions, inline actions, notifications, ABIs, `check()`, `name`, `asset`, `symbol`, `time_point`, the cryptographic intrinsics and the